 On December 4, 2007, the Financial Accounting Standards Board (FASB) issued SFAS No 141 (revised 2007), "Business Combinations" (SFAS 141R).
 SFAS 141R modifies the accounting for business combinations and requires, with limited exceptions, the acquiring entity in a business combination to recognize 100 percent of the assets acquired, liabilities assumed, and any non-controlling interest in the acquiree at the acquisition date fair value.
-In addition, SFAS 141R limits the recognition of acquisition-related restructuring liabilities and requires the following: the expensing of acquisition-related and restructuring costs and the acquirer to record contingent consideration measured at the acquisition science on sideration or after January 1, 2009.
+In addition, SFAS 141R limits the recognition of acquisition-related restructuring liabilities and requires the following: the expensing of acquisition-related and restructuring costs and the acquirer to record contingent consideration measured at the acquisition date fair value.
+SFAS 141R is effective for new acquisitions consummated on or after January 1, 2009.
 Early adoption of SFAS 141R is not permitted.
 The Company is currently evaluating the effect of this standard.